 Developing and Revising Course Syllabi

 The form and content of a syllabus vary widely by discipline, department, course, and instructor.
 However, in all cases, the syllabus provides the instructor and students with a common reference point that sets the stage for learning throughout the course.
-While working on your syllabi you may consider utilizing the Developing and Reviewing Course Syllabi document.
-If you teach GE courses, your syllabus should meet the Minimal Requirements for GE Course Syllabi.
+While working on your syllabi please use our Westmont Guidelines for Course Syllabi.

 Planning and Designing Your Courses

 Bob Harrison’s material Lesson Design and Planning is a good source for planning and designing effective courses.
 In this material, Harrison refers to Bloom's Taxonomy, which is another helpful tool for student-centered faculty.

 Whatever you decided to do on your first day, it is important that you cover the following four bases: present the syllabus to the students; introduce the course topic and/or some material; require at least some students to participate; and begin building rapport with your students.
 Your will find some useful tips for your first class meeting in Getting Started: Your First Class Meeting.

 Teaching Students with Different Learning Styles

 No matter what your classroom environment might be, your students are sure to have a spectrum of learning styles.
 Many instructors find it helpful to understand more about the diversity of their students' learning styles, and to vary their teaching in order to provide a variety of opportunities to learn.
 You may consider asking your students to complete an online Index of Learning Styles Questionnaire and share the results with you.
 The document Understanding Your Learning Style: The Soloman-Felder Index of Learning Styles can help you interpret the results and select the appropriate teaching methods and strategies.